Rugby 101: A Beginner’s Guide To Rugby Union

 Jerseys and shorts

-Players typically wear jerseys and made of durable materials, designed to withstand the physical demands of the game.
+Players typically wear jerseys and shorts made of durable materials, designed to withstand the physical demands of the game.
 The jerseys often feature the team's colors and logo, providing a sense of identity and unity.
 The shorts allow for ease of movement during intense gameplay.
 It is essential for players to wear their team's designated jersey and shorts to maintain a sense of unity and identification on the field.

 Protective gear

-While rugby is a physical sport, the use of protective gear is not as extensive as in some other contact .
+While rugby is a physical sport, the use of protective gear is not as extensive as in some other contact sports.
 However, players are allowed to wear certain protective gear, such as mouthguards and headgear, which can offer additional protection during gameplay.
 Mouthguards help protect the teeth and prevent injuries to the mouth, while headgear provides some protection against head impacts.
 The use of protective gear is a personal choice, and players should consult with their team and coaches regarding their use.

 5. Skills and Techniques